-Another Walkers Cycling Club member tried her hand at triathlon for the first time at the weekend.
+There was a major success for one Walkers Cycling Club member on Saturday as she tried her hand at triathlon for the first time.

 Fiona Wallace headed across the water for the inaugural “have a go” triathlon event in Dunoon on Saturday.

 Fiona had to swim 400 metres at the Hunter’s Quay village pool, cycle for 22 km and run for six km along the scenic shore road from Dunoon to Innellan.